 The loss of flux in the momentum equation is compensated by the pressure.
 In certain situations, the portion of pressure to compensate for the flux loss grows in time, and may result in a numerical instability called “secular instability,” which is expressed as a monotonic growth of velocities.
 In order to prevent this instability from developing, an empirical technique has been used to “correct” the flux at the location where the instability may emerge.
 However, this approach does not resolve the flux loss from the source, and could occasionally introduce a nonphysical behavior of the solution such as pressure oscillations.

-A technique for approximating the advection term based on the ghost-cell immersed boundary method (Mittal et al. 2008) has been developed for FLOW-3D v11.3.
-This immersed boundary method technique fundamentally resolves the issue and provides more accurate pressure and force predictions.
+A technique for approximating the advection term based on the ghost-cell immersed boundary method (Mittal et al. 2008) has been developed for FLOW-3D v12.0.
+The immersed boundary method technique provides more accurate pressure and force predictions near walls.
 The ghost-cell immersed boundary method has emerged in recent years as an enhanced boundary treatment in conventional Cartesian grid approximations in problems involving complex geometries.
 Since the method is only a means to handle boundaries, it can be easily added as a model into the existing FLOW-3D solver with relatively few changes to the underlying solver structure, and is compatible with other physical models in FLOW-3D.
 It uses a weighted-average probe technique in conjunction with various interpolation methods to handle different geometry configurations.
 The new model works for flows with 3D mesh blocks or hybrid 3D/shallow water mesh blocks, but not for shallow water meshes alone.